kaizen-ai/kaizenflow/documentation/notes/code_style.md

         - stacktrace
         - you can use the tag “BUG: ..."

-## Referring to an object in the code
+## Referring to an object in code comments

 - We prefer to refer to objects in the code using Markdown like `this` (this is a convention used in the documentation system Sphinx)